-There are four types of bariatric surgery procedures offered at Virtua, as well as revisional surgery to modify a previous bariatric procedure.
+There are five types of bariatric surgery procedures offered at Virtua, as well as revisional surgery to modify a previous bariatric procedure.

 Roux-en-Y gastric bypass involves a combination of restriction and malabsorption techniques.
 The stomach is reduced to a small pouch, the size of an egg.
 This greatly limits the amount of food and beverages that can be comfortably consumed at one time.
 The new pouch is connected to the intestines, bypassing a portion of the small intestines.
 This limits the absorption of calories and nutrients.